PaloAltoNetworks/terraform-google-vmseries-modules/examples/panorama/README.md

 ## Overview

-The scope of this code is to successfuly deploy one or more panorama instances in a single project and region in Google Cloud.
+The scope of this code is to deploy one or more Panorama instances in a single project and region in Google Cloud.

 Important information :